 People usually get sick from Shiga toxin-producing E. coli (STEC) 3–4 days after swallowing the germ.
 Symptoms of E. coli infection often include severe stomach cramps, diarrhea, and vomiting.
 The symptoms will generally last for 5-7 days unless complications such as a type of kidney failure called hemolytic uremic syndrome arise.

-If you or a loved one has been sickened with E. coli by the ground beef recall, you should contact our food poisoning and outbreak lawyers as soon as possible.
-Compensation may be available to you by filing a food poisoning lawsuit against the manufacturers of the tainted product(s).
+If you or a loved one has been sickened with E. coli by the ground beef recall, you may want to speak with the lawyers at Johnson//Becker.
+We are currently accepting new food poisoning lawsuits across the country, and you may be entitled to financial compensation.